kshedden/cscar-unix-data/utilities.md

 ==============

 A large number of utility programs are installed on most UNIX systems.
-Most of these are developed and maintain as part of the [GNU core utilities](https://www.gnu.org/software/coreutils/coreutils.html).
+Most of these are developed and maintained as part of the [GNU core utilities](https://www.gnu.org/software/coreutils/coreutils.html).
-Many of these utilities are installed in the directory `/usr/bin`.
-We will discuss just a few of them here.
+The binary executables for any of these utilities are installed in the directory `/usr/bin`.
+We will discuss just a few of these tools here.
 A longer list of tools with documentation is [here](http://www.tldp.org/LDP/GNU-Linux-Tools-Summary/html/book1.htm).